 Chottanikkara Temple is very famous and hence there are several eat outs near the shrine.
 Black N White, Grameen Ruchi, Kettuvalam, Naushad the Big Chef, The Avenue Regent and the Deagle Arabian Hut are also near.
 Visitors can relish authentic Kerala cuisines here.
 These eateries also provide Asian, Chinese and other Indian cuisines.

 - Kizhukkavu Temple: This temple is situated just on the eastern side of the Chottanikkara Temple.
 Moreover, the temple is famous for its ValiyaGuruthy worship.
 This means great sacrifice and the event takes place every day at 8.45 pm.
 This ritual takes place after the evening worship at the Chottanikkara Temple.
 This ritual cures women from mental disorders, like schizophrenia.

 - Ettumanoor Shiva Temple: This temple is dedicated to Lord Shiva.
-It is at Travancore.
+It is from Travancore.
 The temple is also historically important.
 The Pandavas and Saint Vyasa worshipped here.
 The temple has mural paintings.

 - Kaduthuruthy Temple: Also known as the Thali Temple, this shrine is dedicated to Lord Shiva.
 The temple is near the Vembanad Lake.
 In addition, Lord Shiva is east facing here.
 Kharasura demon worshipped Lord Shiva here.
 The wooden carvings of the temple narrate various stories related to Lord Shiva.
 Also, there are Lord Ganesha, Sastha and Goddess Durga here.